 The ‘New Look’ featured a fitted bodice and full, wide skirts that created an hourglass shape.

 The look was characterized by a nipped-in waist, padded hips, and full skirts flared from the hips to the hem.

-After the practical and utilitarian clothing style of the second world war, the “New Look” advanced more luxurious and feminine aesthetics.
+After the practical and useful clothing style of the Second World War, the ‘New Look’ advanced more luxurious and feminine aesthetics.

-The “New Look” also had a cultural significance, depicting the shift from the masculine, militaristic style of the war years towards feminine aesthetics.
+The design had a cultural significance, depicting the shift from the masculine army styles of the war years towards feminine aesthetics.

 The look represented American cultural ideals and was seen as a symbol of patriotism and national identity during World War II.

 Hollywood stars like Betty Grable, Rita Hayworth, Ingrid Bergman, Bonnie Cashin, Humphrey Bogart, Lauren Bacall, Ava Gardner, and Bette Davis popularized the American look style.